Section 1614 of the Social Security Act provides that an individual shall be considered

 to disability or blindness may re-establish Title XVI eligibility.
 The re-established

-eligibility is based on meeting the State plan criteria so long as he or she has been
+eligibility is based on meeting the State plan criteria so long as they have been

 continuously disabled or blind as defined by the State plan since 12/1973.